shannonmoeller/use-npm/README.md

 ```
 {
   "scripts": {
-     "preinstall": "npx use-npm -f path/to/customMessage.txt"
+     "preinstall": "npx ban-yarn -f path/to/customMessage.txt"
   }
 }
 ```

-You may disable use-npm by setting the `DISABLE_USE_NPM` environment variable to `true`:
+You may disable ban-yarn by setting the `DISABLE_USE_NPM` environment variable to `true`:
 ```
 {
   "scripts": {
-     "preinstall": "DISABLE_USE_NPM=true npx use-npm"
+     "preinstall": "DISABLE_USE_NPM=true npx ban-yarn"
   }
 }
 ```